-The SACP Residential Development Goal requires the promotion of .... "... a variety of housing opportunities for all income levels and the adequate supply of developable land to support such housing."
+The SACP Residential Development Goal requires the promotion of "... a variety of housing opportunities for all income levels and the adequate supply of developable land to support such housing."
 The SACP is implemented by the zone and subdivision codes under the provisions of SRC Chapter 510 and 205.
 The proposal is for a single family development.

 The proposal meets SACP General Development Polices 7, 10, 12 and 13 which encourage structures and their sitting in all residential developments to optimize the use of land.
-The proposed subdivision optimizes the land by providing 171 lots on 32.55 acres.
+The proposed subdivision optimizes the land by providing 177 lots on 32.55 acres.
 The proposed subdivision is in compliance with the code.

 The development is sited and designed to minimize the adverse alteration of the natural terrain, the potential for erosion and adverse effects upon the existing topography and soil conditions.
 The proposal encourages natural open living spaces by providing larger than average lots.
-The proposed lots range in size from 5,500 square feet to 13,195 square feet in size, with and average lot size of 6,753 square feet.
+The proposed single-family lots have an average lot size of 5,545 square feet.